redeclipse/docs/FAQ.md

 ## Why are there no health pickups?

-In Red Eclipse, health regeneration and [impulse](Parkour-Guide.md) energy.
+In Red Eclipse the player regenerates health and [impulse](Parkour-Guide.md) energy.
 Therefore, map control is less important, and everyone can focus on the real fun: Capturing that flag, grabbing that bomber ball… or just fragging!

 ## Why am I taking damage when no one is near me?